Russian missile and drone attacks kill 4 in Ukraine as Zelenskyy pleads for air defense

 “Explosions in the capital.
 The city is under ballistic attack,” Mayor Vitali Klitschko wrote on Telegram during the onslaught.

-In the Dnipropetrovsk region, two people were killed and seven wounded, acting regional Gov. Vladyslav Haivanenko said, adding that apartment buildings and private homes awere damaged in the strikes.
+In the Dnipropetrovsk region, two people were killed and seven wounded, acting regional Gov. Vladyslav Haivanenko said, adding that apartment buildings and private homes were damaged in the strikes.

 Ukraine's air force said Russia launched nine missiles and 62 drones, of which four missiles and 50 drones were intercepted.

-Note: This version has been corrected to show that Dmitriev will meet Witkoff.